kubedb/docs/docs/guides/mysql/scaling/vertical-scaling/standalone.md

 **Check Standalone Ready to Scale:**

 `KubeDB` operator watches for `MySQL` objects using Kubernetes API.
-When a `MySQL` object is created, `KubeDB` operator will create a new StatefulSet, Services and Secrets etc.
+When a `MySQL` object is created, `KubeDB` operator will create a new StatefulSet, Services, and Secrets, etc.
 Now, watch `MySQL` is going to  `Running` state and also watch `StatefulSet` and its pod is created and going to `Running` state,

 ```console